-This erosion of the economic left has occurred from many directions, also inside and outside of the leftist citadel.
+This erosion of the economic left has occurred from many directions, from within and indeed externally of the leftist citadel.
 In the mid to late 70’s Keynesian social democratic policies were running out of steam and so entered Thatcher in 1979, with an individualistic ideology known as neoliberalism.
 This is a brutal system of capitalism that had been waiting in the wings for the day Keynesian economics eventually spluttered and finally collapsed.
-Thatcher began an unveiled attack on the working class, that still persists today, as she laid to waste any remaining industries, selling them off at an alarming rate, for the rich and middle classes to benefit from.
+Thatcher began an overt attack on the working class, that still persists today, as she laid to waste any remaining industries, selling them off at an alarming rate, for the rich and middle classes to benefit from.

-Thatcher made no attempt to hide her disdain for any semblance of a community, as the UK miners can testify.
-The UK and also New Zealand a little later from 1984 entered a rabid world of competition and consumption, where more was better and if you didn’t make it, you only had yourself to blame.
+The ‘Iron Lady’ made no attempt to hide her disdain for any semblance of a community, as the UK miners can attest to.
+The UK and also New Zealand a little later from 1984 entered a rabid world of competition and consumption, where more was better and if you didn’t succeed, you only had yourself to blame.
 Sadly today, this attitude is considered the societal norm across much of the world, where people fight for whatever metaphorical scraps are left on the table.
 Neoliberalism for many is the only political system they have ever known.
-With this in mind it’s not surprising the left with a more collectivist, compassionate perspective struggles to gain traction among the wolves of capitalism.
+With this in mind it’s not surprising the left with a more collectivist, traditionally compassionate perspective struggles to gain traction among the wolves of capitalism.

 It makes sense that right wing policies from the Conservatives, Republican’s and National would attempt to manipulate the working class to gain more profit for their mates, but these attacks also occurred from inside “camp lefty”.
 Bill Clinton and Tony Blair made it clear that they were switching targets in the 90’s, coveting the middle class vote.
 While the relaxing of financial restrictions, such as Glass Steagall in the US echoed these sentiments.
 In the UK, Brown and Blair allowed the banks ever more leeway, contributing to the financial crash of 2008.